darron/sysadvent-docker/Article.md

 It's very powerful, simple to setup and can be extended in almost limitless ways.

 Give Serf a [try](http://www.serfdom.io/).
 My example Serf handlers are all available [here](https://github.com/darron/serf-docker-events).
+You can even use the same AMI that I used for this article - ami-38204508.

 [Let me know](http://darron.froese.org/) if you've got any questions!